FiftysixTimes7/Diapy/README.rst

 Donating
 --------

 ...OK.
-That's actually unbeleavable that you will donate to my rough code...
+That's unbeleavable that you will donate to my rough code...

 I don't even have an account for donating 233.
-If you want, you can choose to contribute or give me some advice.
+If you want to encourage me, you can choose to give me some advice.~